 This dirty rice recipe is full of Cajun flavor, hearty meat, and lots of aromatic veggies to make a super quick and delicious dinner!
+Whether you eat it on its own or serve it with sides, it is the perfect weeknight recipe!
 So, whip up an easy batch of dirty rice and let the good times roll!

 If you’re anything like me, you’re a sucker for rich, amazingly delicious Louisiana Cajun dishes.
 This incredible dirty rice is no exception!